 Background tasks: The feature nobody’s using (but should be)

-Background tasks in Claude Code, and I’m genuinely confused why more people aren’t losing their minds over this.
+Background tasks in Claude Code, and I’m confused why more people aren’t losing their minds over this.

 Before background tasks (aka the dark ages)